bastienjalbert/aptr/README.md

 Theses 4 variables have to be defined in .dat files.

-If you need to pass arguments to pabot, you can specify them in the .dat file.
+If you need to pass other arguments to pabot/pybot, you can specify them in the .dat file.
 [Here you can see all possibilities.](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#argument-files)

 **Notice that all these variables are accessible from test suites (${udid}, ${appium}, ...)**